elasticsales/inbox/README.md

 # Nylas Sync Engine [![Build Status](https://travis-ci.org/nylas/sync-engine.svg?branch=master)](https://travis-ci.org/nylas/sync-engine)

+**NOTE: Work on sync-engine has been moved to https://github.com/closeio/sync-engine.**

 The Nylas Sync Engine provides a RESTful API on top of a powerful email sync platform, making it easy to build apps on top of email.
 See the [full API documentation](https://www.nylas.com/docs/) for more details.

 Need help?
 [Join our Slack channel ![Slack Invite Button](http://slack-invite.nylas.com/badge.svg)](http://slack-invite.nylas.com)